EC528-Fall-2024/github-bot-kata-ci/README.md

 ***Dashboard:***

+- [x] Switch to React/Next.js
-- Implement a tree view
+- [ ] Implement a tree view
-- Implement a way to filter specific tests
+- [x] Implement a way to filter based on URL
+  - [x] Tie filter box in table to URL search function
-- Implement a way to only take into account required tests
+- [x] Implement a way to only take into account required tests
+  - [x] Added filter/sort for required tag
-- Indicate how many required/non-required tests were passed
+  - [ ] Indicate how many required/non-required tests were passed
-- Implement a feature to collapse and expand data regarding each test
+- [x] Implement a feature to collapse and expand data regarding each test
-- Implement new views/indexing (currently nightly results indexed by test name):
+- [ ] Implement new views/indexing (currently nightly results indexed by test name):
-  - New: PR results indexed by test name
+  - [x] New: PR results indexed by test name
-  - New: Test results indexed by nightly run
+  - [ ] New: Test results indexed by nightly run
-  - New: Test results indexed by PR run
+  - [ ] New: Test results indexed by PR run
+  - [ ] NEW: Single PR view
+- [ ] Add Maintainers list (group to contact about test)
+  - [ ] Design backend/create groupings
+- [x] Indicate if test was rerun
+  - [x] Add number of reruns in dropdown menu
+    - [x] Add individual results of reruns in dropdown menu
+  - [x] Add info to table column
+- [ ] Add ok-to-test-tdx label
+- [ ] Add ability to configure how many runs to display
+- [ ] Make documentation so that dashboard can be applied to any repo
-- Implement graphs (stretch goal)
+- [ ] Implement graphs (stretch goal)

 ***CI Bot Automation/Commands:***